e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ## Appendix C. The diagnostic kind set

-The closed set row 58 commits to, made normative: **tests match on kind plus payload fields, never on message text** ([§13.2][s13-2]), so this table — not any message — is the acceptance-test contract, and adding a kind is a decision-log entry.
-Every row's payload is *in addition to* what [§13.2][s13-2] requires of all
+The kinds below are the closed set row 58 commits to, made normative. **Tests match on kind plus payload fields, never on message text** ([§13.2][s13-2]).
+So the tables below — not any message — are the acceptance-test contract.
+Adding a kind is a decision-log entry.
+Every row's payload is *in addition to* what [§13.2][s13-2] requires of all diagnostics: paths and names as strings, never instances; the list-in-hand wherever a did-you-mean renders; the didactic register (state the fix).
+Owning sections stay the normative home of each rule;
-diagnostics: paths and names as strings, never instances; the list-in-hand wherever a did-you-mean renders; the didactic register (state the fix).
-Owning sections stay the normative home of each rule; this appendix is an index of the values, in the manner of Appendices A and B.
+this appendix is an index of the values, in the manner of Appendices A and B.

 Severities, in the vocabulary [§13][s13] fixes: